Pompeo renews criticism of China over virus but welcomes supplies

 Asked about recent reports that supplies were being held up in China, Pompeo said: “The good news is we have seen China provide those resources; sometimes they’re from U.S. companies that are there in China, but we’ve had success. ...
 We appreciate that.

-“We are counting on China to continue to live up to its contractual obligations and international obligations to provide that assistance to us and to sell us those goods ... in a way consistent with all of the international trade rules,” Pompeo said.
+“We are counting on China to continue to live up to its contractual obligations and international obligations to provide that assistance to us and to sell us those goods ... in a way consistent with all of the international trade rules.”

+White House adviser Peter Navarro, like Pompeo a persistent critic of Beijing, charged on Monday that China may be withholding data about early coronavirus infections because it wants to win the commercial race to create a vaccine.

-Reporting by Humeyra Pamuk and David Brunnstrom; Additional reporting by Jonathan Landay; Editing by Paul Simao and Leslie Adler
+Reporting by Humeyra Pamuk and David Brunnstrom; Additional reporting by Jonathan Landay and Kanishka Singh; Editing by Paul Simao, Leslie Adler and Tom Hogue